Is It Better to Buy a New or Used Car in Ontario? 2023 Guide

 At least that's how it’s supposed to work in normal times, but we don’t live in normal times.

-Another big factor to consider this year between a new or used car in Ontario is the massive surge in gas prices, which is having its own significant effects on the industry, but also for day to day drivers.
+Another big factor to consider this year between a new or used car in Ontario is the massive surge in gas prices, which is having its own significant effects on the industry, but also for day-to-day drivers.
 When you’re shopping for a car, one of the biggest things on your mind should be fuel efficiency.
-Or if you’re feeling extra modern, whether you should even buy a gas powered car.
+Or if you’re feeling extra modern, you should even buy a gas-powered car.

 This will be more expensive in the short term but in the long term, especially with gas prices as they are, it will save you a lot of money.